nahidalam/NLPNotes/2_WordEmbedding.md

 "
 ### Why activation function is not needed during runtime at Word2Vec?

-### How do you initialize weight matrix W, W'.
-I understand we keep updating W throughout the training process using Backpropagation to make sure it reflects the context correctly.
-But How do I initialize it in the 1st place?
+### How do you initialize weight matrix W, W'?
+You can use pre-trained Word2Vec model weight matrix as the initializer or random initialization (more common in practice) [7].

 ### When to use pre-trained Word Embedding or not?